7 weeks without alcohol

 After journalling my personal experience with battling off the booze, I decided to recap on what I felt were massive milestones.

-Milestones are very personal to the individual, but there seems to be comonalities that do spring up within people’s sober journey.
+Milestones are very personal to the individual, but there seem to be commonalities that do spring up within people’s sober journey.

-One of these great achievement (in my humble opinion!) is hitting the Seven Weeks Witout Alcohol milestone.
+One of these great achievements (in my humble opinion!) is hitting the Seven Weeks Without Alcohol milestone.
+Why?
+I will tell thee…

-7 weeks without alcohol – the importance of this milestone.
+7 weeks without alcohol and the importance of this milestone.

 Many, many people start down the road of sobriety via a challenge – no drinking alcohol for a month or such like.
 Which we think is ace, by the way!!